Welcome to the NUJ.

 We strive to improve the pay and conditions of our members and protect and promote media freedom, professionalism and ethical standards.

-The NUJ is an active union – our members take part in campaigning and negotiating to ensure we are properly rewarded for the skilled work we do.
+The NUJ is an active union – our members campaign and negotiate to ensure we are properly rewarded for the skilled work we do.

-They work across the media – as staffers, casuals and freelances.
-Members work in broadcasting, newspapers, magazines, books, in public relations and in new media.
+They are represented across the media – as staffers, casuals and freelances in broadcasting, newspapers, magazines, books, public relations, photographers and in new media.

 Founded in 1907, the NUJ is one of the biggest journalists' unions in the world.